a. Say a special goodbye

 Emotional changes: There may be days, weeks and probably months, where you are likely to feel as though you are trapped in a deep black hole and there is no escaping the relentless pain.
 A day may eventually come where you have managed okay, and then the next you’re thrown back into heavy grieving again.
 Allow yourself to weather this rollercoaster of emotions as it is to be expected and may happen often as part of the healing process.

-In your own time, you will start to have better days and realise you are earning ways to cope with this new normal.
+In your own time, you will start to have better days and realise you are learning ways to cope with this new normal.
 You will find a sense of life again, but we know this is not something that happens quickly or easily.

 Acknowledge that you don’t need to rush yourself because of your expectations or those of others.
 The truth is that it’s right to put you first, take your own time, seek the support you need, and know that you have every right to grieve for your baby.